-In light of news about film producer Harvey Weinstein’s sexual harassment/assault allegations we wanted to talk about some famous moms who had their own personal stories to share at the hands of powerful entertainment executives.
-Ashley Judd, Rose McGowan, and others, came forward recently to reveal that Weinstein abused his power with lures of fame in exchange for sexual favors, and, unfortunately, these types of encounters are not uncommon, or surprising, as many women, children and even men, have had unwanted sexual encounters like these 10 celebrity moms.
+In light of news about film producer Harvey Weinstein’s sexual harassment/assault allegations, we wanted to talk about some famous moms who had their own personal stories to share at the hands of powerful entertainment executives.
+Ashley Judd, Rose McGowan, and others came forward to reveal that Weinstein abused his power with lures of fame in exchange for sexual favors, and, unfortunately, these types of encounters are not uncommon, or surprising, as many women, children and even men, have had unwanted sexual encounters like these 10 celebrity moms.

 1. Lisa Rinna – In 2010, Rinna shared her casting-couch experience with Popeater.
 “I lost a role on a big TV series because I wouldn’t bend over a chair in a producer’s office for ‘just a quickie,'” She continued, “‘Just pull your panties down and bend over and the role is yours,’ he said to me.”

 2. Susan Sarandon – The award-winning actress once told The Daily Beast about her casting couch encounter.
 “I remember I was newly married—I got married at 20 to Chris Sarandon—so I was 23, and I had a wardrobe fitting and we were at a motel in Texas filming.
 When I got out of the bathroom from changing, everyone had left, and the director basically told me to spend the night.
 I gave some really lame excuse for not doing it, because we were in the middle of nowhere, and he was furious at me for the rest of the film.
 And he was a married man and a very well known director.”